learn-co-students/sinatra-activerecord-associations-v-000/README.md

 ```
 Whenever we use a `has_many` we also have to use the `belongs_to` (and vice-versa) in the other model. ***Keep in mind:*** The model with the `belongs_to` association also has the foreign key.

 #### Creating objects

 After setting our associations, we can create a cat and a owner and save them to our database.
+Try using Tux to play around.
+Create objects, view them, edit them, delete them!

 ```ruby
 sophie = Owner.create(name: "Sophie")